Morrisons farming programme

 Morrisons work with British farmers to ensure the industry remains competitive, profitable and sustainable.

 Buying 100% British

 Morrisons continue to lead the market through our commitment to buying British meat.
-All our own brand fresh meat sold in our stores remains 100% British on fresh beef, lamb, pork and chicken.
+All Morrisons-branded fresh meat and milk is British.

 Research and development